windmill-labs/windmilldocs/docs/flows/12_flow_loops.md

 ## Iterate on Steps

 Steps within the flow can use both the iteration index and value.
-For example in `["Paris", "Lausanne", "Lille"]`, for iteration index "1", "Lausanne" is the value.
+For example with iterator expression `["Paris", "Lausanne", "Lille"]`, for iteration index "1", "Lausanne" is the value.

 ![Iter value & index](../assets/flows/iter_value_index.png.webp "Iter value & index")

+When a flow has been run or tested, you can inspect the details (arguments, logs, results) of each iteration directly from the graph.
+The forloop detail page lists every iteration status, even if you have a thousand one without having to load them all.

+<video
+className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"
+controls
+src="/videos/inspect_iteration.mp4"
+/>